 If the MS supports CAG and a PLMN is selected as described in clause 4.4.3.1.2, the manual CAG selection is performed as part of clause 4.4.3.1.2.

-The NAS shall provide the AS with a "CAG information list", if available.
-If the contents of the "CAG information list" have changed, the NAS shall provide an updated "CAG information list" to the AS.
+The NAS shall provide the AS with a "CAG information list", if available, where the "CAG information list" contains only the CAG-IDs authorized by the "Allowed CAG list" for the entries in the "CAG information list", if available.
+If the contents of the "CAG information list" have changed, or the time validity information of an entry of "Allowed CAG list" in the "CAG information list" starts or stops matching the MS’s current time, the NAS shall provide an updated "CAG information list" to the AS, where the "CAG information list" contains only the CAG-IDs authorized by the "Allowed CAG list" for the entries in the "CAG information list", if available.
 If an entry in the "CAG information list" includes an "Allowed CAG list" which contains a range of CAG-IDs, whether the NAS provides the AS the range of CAG-IDs or individual CAG-IDs matching the range is up to ME implementation.

 The "indication that the MS is only allowed to access 5GS via CAG cells" is not applicable in EPS.

 3.9 SNPN selection